mawoka-myblock/ClassQuiz/.github/ISSUE_TEMPLATE/Feature_request.md

 **Additional context**
 Add any other context about the problem here.

-Thanks for contributing to Decidim!
+Thanks for contributing to ClassQuiz!